ksu-cs-textbooks/cis301/content/4-chapter/4_1-intro.md

 date: 2018-08-24T10:53:26-05:00
 ---

+While we can use truth tables to check whether a set of premises entail a conclusion, this requires testing all possible truth assignments -- of which there are exponentially many.
 In this chapter, we will learn the process of *natural deduction* in propositional logic.
 This will allow us to start with a set of known facts (*premises*) and apply a series of rules to see if we can reach some goal *conclusion*.
 Essentially, we will be able to see whether a given conclusion necessarily follows from a set of premises.

+We will use the Logika tool to check whether our proofs correctly follow our deduction rules.
+HOWEVER, these proofs can and do exist outside of Logika.
+Different settings use slightly different syntaxes for the deduction rules, but the rules and proof system are the same.
+We will merely use Logika to help check our work.

 ## Sequents, premises, and conclusions